 Let's dive into each of these primary B2B social media channels now.

 However, investing your energy in a channel with high engagement rates doesn't automatically guarantee success.
-The tactics you use on LinkedIn need to:
+On LinkedIn, you must:

 You can learn more about the nitty-gritty of LinkedIn Ad strategies from this LinkedIn-HubSpot 2-week free course.

 More than half (58%) of B2B marketers leverage Facebook.
 Using Facebook lead ads in your marketing strategy can help you navigate the shift to mobile.

 Facebook lead ads allow your prospects to sign up for offers inside a mobile interface.
 These ads also allow you to generate leads generation inside the world’s largest social media channel.

 Designed to be both targeted to your audience and highly customizable, Meta launched this service in 2015.
 Customers can now sign up for your offer in just two taps, without leaving the social network.

 Remember: Facebook lead ads aren’t designed to replace your landing pages.
 While Facebook Lead Ad helps you capture leads inside Facebook, your landing pages are still necessary for capturing leads from organic search and PPC.

 For more details, check out this step-by-step procedure on how to create Facebook Lead Ads.

 Tip for Running Great Social Media Lead Generation Campaigns

 When we believe something is in short supply, we're willing to pay a premium for it.
 This is known as the scarcity principle.